FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

-Now we are moving right a long!
+Now we are moving right along!
 Our next value is going to be 4 bytes wide and represents
 the file change counter.
 This is used by a Sqlite to detect if the database has been modified
 and it needs to re-fetch the data from the disk.
 There is a note in the docs that if you are
 in WAL mode, the counter may not be updated because that system doesn't require it.
 This ends